Czirion/2021-06-30-BetterLab-online/index.md

 <h2 id="Remote Servers">Remote Servers</h2>
 <p>
 You can log-in to the remote server using
-<a href="http://www.datacarpentry.org/cloud-genomics/02-logging-onto-cloud/#logging-onto-a-cloud-instance">this instructions</a>.
+<a href="http://www.datacarpentry.org/cloud-genomics/02-logging-onto-cloud/#logging-onto-a-cloud-instance">this instructions</a>.<br>

-Your instructor will supply the password that you need to login.

-Each of you will have a different `ip_address`.
+Each of you will have a different ip_address.
 This will prevent us from accidentally changing each other's files as we work through the exercises.
 The password will be the same for everyone.
 </p>